The marketing trends in 2021 that will actually impact the way you work

 In 2020, we started to see a shift away from fossil fuels being the only target for climate concerns.
 In fact, everything from fashion to big tech saw the impact of their actions revealed to the media and consumers worldwide.
-Therefore, naturally, we’ve started to see sustainability become a big part of a company’s considerations and their digital marketing activities in 2020.
+Naturally, we’ve started to see sustainability become a big part of companys’ considerations and their digital marketing activities in 2020.

-Indeed, here at Precis, sustainability is something we take seriously, and as well as helping our clients to promote sustainable practices, we do pro bono work for some businesses tackling the biggest challenges to our environment today.
+Indeed, here at Precis, sustainability is something we take seriously and are looking at how to tackle within our own actions and practices.
 With this shift in the global economy, new business models are emerging centred around this principle, with Depop and Plick being some great examples of sustainable fashion.
 As well as some more traditional ones transforming too…

-Keep an eye out for our upcoming content on sustainability with Polarn O. Pyret to discover exactly how we take a sustainable approach to digital marketing.
+Keep an eye out for our upcoming content on sustainability with Polarn O. Pyret to discover exactly how we approached sustainable digital marketing.